 As a Google Workspace Admin, you have multiple important responsibilities.
 But they all boil down to one thing: keeping your company’s data secure.

-As a data protection company, we put a lot of work into making business the work routines of the owners and IT administrators as seamless as possible with our products and knowledge.
-This article will help you grasp the main G Suite admin roles and responsibilities and provide you with some tips to make these tasks easier.
+As a data protection company, we strive to make the work routines of business owners and IT administrators seamless with our products and expertise.
+This article will help you grasp the main Google Workspace admin roles and responsibilities and provide you with some tips to make these tasks easier.

 Table of Contents